 Android App Links are Google’s response to Apple’s introduction of Universal Links.
-They are only available on Android Marshmallow (6.0) and upwards.
+They are available only on Android Marshmallow (6.0) and later versions.
 They are HTTP URLs that can be used to link to content inside a native app if it is installed on the device.

 Android App Links are essentially identical to Universal Links on iOS, and have the same two major limitations: